evidhai/notes-techpechu-com/pages/Home.md

 - #+BEGIN_QUOTE
-  All rough notes will be hosted
+  This is public rough notes of what ever
   #+END_QUOTE